-The plot was a brutal tale about abducted, abused (although there were no signs of sexual abuse) and badly-battered young 10 year-old Lucie (Jessie Pham) who - in 1971 - escaped from her captivity in a torture room-chamber in an abandoned, unused brick slaughterhouse.
-Found malnourished, dehydrated, bloody and bruised, half-clothed, filthy, and starving after running down a road, she was hospitalized in pediatric services and then placed in an orphanage, where she developed a close friendship with another abused victim Anna (Erika Scott as youth).
+The plot was a brutal tale about abducted, abused (although there were no signs of sexual abuse) and badly-battered young 10 year-old Lucie Jurin (Jessie Pham as youth) who - in 1971 - escaped from her chained captivity in a torture room-chamber in an abandoned, unused brick slaughterhouse.
+Found malnourished, dehydrated, bloody and bruised, half-clothed, filthy, and starving after running down a road, she was hospitalized in pediatric services.
+She was observed as suffering from "malnutrition, dehydration, mild hypothermia."
+She was placed in an orphanage, where she developed a close friendship with another abused victim Anna (Erika Scott as youth).

-Fifteen years later in 1986, 25 year-old Lucie Jurin (Mylène Jampanoï) came upon an isolated house and savagely, cold-bloodedly murdered with a shotgun an entire middle-class French family - the Belfonds (the two teens Marie and Antoine, and Mr. Belfond and his wife Gabrielle) on a Sunday morning.
-The crazed killer shook the dead bodies of the two adults: "How could you do that to me?"
+Fifteen years later in 1986, 25 year-old Lucie Jurin (Mylène Jampanoï as adult) sought revenge for the individuals who abused a decade and a half ago.
+She came upon an isolated house and savagely, cold-bloodedly murdered with a shotgun an entire middle-class French family on a Sunday morning - the Belfonds (the two teens: high-school athlete Marie and college-bound Antoine, and Mr. Belfond and his wife Gabrielle).
+The crazed killer shook the dead bodies of the two adults and asked about her previous torture: "How could you do that to me?"

 She was first slashed and hacked at with a sharp-edged razor on her back and left wrist.
 Anna arrived at the house, stitched her up, and then Lucie helped her clean up the murder scene.
 They dragged the four bloody corpses to the bathroom before Anna dumped them into a muddy pit-hole outside.
 The Creature attacked a second time, seemingly unappeased by the slaughter.

-Meanwhile, Anna realized that Gabrielle Belfond was still alive, and tried to keep it a secret from Lucie, but she found them and mercilessly smashed in Gabrielle's head with a hammer.
+Meanwhile, Anna realized that Gabrielle Belfond was still alive, and tried to keep it a secret from Lucie and help her escape.
+But Lucie found them and mercilessly smashed in Gabrielle's head with a hammer.

 A number of twists and surprises occurred in the film from this half-way point forward: